 Not Taking PPC Ads Seriously

 PPC (Pay Per Click) ads are a gateway to more leads and conversions, even for smaller businesses.
 However, many tend to either underestimate the power and control that PPC ads offer.
-They also tend to overestimate the amount of time and effort that goes into successful PPC campaigns.
+They also tend to overestimate the amount of time and effort that goes into running a successful PPC campaign.
 Not taking PPC ads seriously is one of the Shopify mistakes that can prove detrimental in the long run.
-This is because of these benefits the campaign-style offers:
+This is because of these benefits the campaign style offers:

-- You can start small, measure your ROI and then expand investments
+- You can start small, measure your ROI, and then expand your investments

 - Smartly-planned PPC campaigns can effectively reduce your Costs Per Clicks